drewboardman/notes/akka/akka_http_quickstart_notes.md

 * you have to provide a format instance for a type, if you plan on returning it with `complete(MyType)`
   - this is so you don't expose some type by accident
+  - they are also declared by their arrity
+  - the formatters are implemented "for free" by the Spray JSON library